asenousy/ab3/README.md

 ## Steps

+1. fork the repository on your Github account by clicking here
 1. fill your AWS credentials and github details in cdk.json
-2. npm install
+1. npm install
-3. npm run build - to transpile typescript
+1. npm run build - to transpile typescript
-4. npm run synth - to create cloudFormation template
+1. npm run synth - to create cloudFormation template
-5. npm run deploy - to deploy
+1. npm run deploy - to deploy

 ### Note: